 What's the result?
 When the surface cools down and solidifies, the surface color is modified due to oxidation.
 This color is typically black, although a wide range of colors can be achieved.
 The resulting mark is beautiful, colorful and permanent.

-Most importantly, no material is removed from the surface (as opposed to laser engraving).
+Most importantly, no material is removed from the surface (as opposed to laser engraving, which ablates the material).
 This means that the protective layer is unaffected, and that your parts are protected from rust.

 Why You Use Stainless Steel Dictates How You Mark It

 The main reason for using stainless steel is because it grants protection against rust.
 Exhaust lines, for example, need that protection because they are constantly exposed to corrosive acids.
 But there are other reasons for using stainless steel too.
 Medical devices are made of stainless steel for sanitary reasons.
 Car interiors may include stainless steel to obtain beautiful designs.

 Laser annealing provides permanent traceability and meets all those requirements.
 Here's what you can expect: